chika-games/RPG-Maker-Specifications/docs/config.md

 `MapEditZoom` indicates the last zoom level used when editing the game in the engine's editor.

 `FullPackageFlag` determines whether or not the runtime should attempt to load a runtime package before running the game.
-Such runtime packages provide default assets for games to use; games that make use of one will not work properly if not loaded.
+Such runtime packages are installed on the player's machine and provide default assets for games to use;
+games that make use of a runtime package will not work properly if the package is not installed on the user's machine and loaded by the runtime.

-If a game does not make use of a runtime package, then `FullPackageFlag` may be set to 1 to allow the runtime to skip loading a runtime package, thereby improving startup performance and not requiring the user to have one installed on their machine.
+If a game does not make use of a runtime package, then `FullPackageFlag` may be set to 1 to allow the runtime to skip loading a runtime package, thereby improving startup performance and not requiring the player to install one.

 The official runtime packages for RPG Maker 2000 and RPG Maker 2003 can obtained from the [official website](https://www.rpgmakerweb.com/download/additional/run-time-packages).